TomaszIwanickiGH/taskify-task-nextjs/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-edit task // if status changes, change column edit board
+edit task // if status changes, change column

 imports
 validation

-if there are no tasks, disable add task button reset states after creating
+if there are no columns, disable add task button

 reusable modal component !!!